spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/facet-filter-overview-and-configuration.md

 The search engine returns a small number of items that match the query.

 Facets provide aggregated data based on a search query.
-For example, you need to query for all the shirts that are in blue.
-The search engine has configured a facet on a category and one on the color attribute.
-Therefore, the search query is executed using these two facets.
-The search result returns the entries that are aggregated both in the category facet with the shirt category ID and in the color facet with the value blue.
+For example, you need to query for all shirts that are in blue.
+The search engine has configured a facet on a category, and one on the color attribute.
+Due to this, the search query is executed using these two facets.
+The search result returns the entries that are aggregated both in the category facet with the shirt category ID, and in the color facet with the value blue.

 ## Category facet filter